 A customer stops paying his or her bill, but continues to use the MTA for voice communications service.
-This can happen if the network does not have an automated way to revoke customer's access to the network.
+This can happen if the network does not have an automated method to revoke the customer's access to the network.

 5.2.1.5 Protocol Attacks against an MTA